If you give an inch, they will take a mile...

 - They have three eyelids that allow them to see with their eyes closed, and act like a windshield wiper to remove sand.

-- Padded feet and thick skin-Camels have wide and thick pads on their feet that help them walk easily on the sand and protect them from the heat.
-They also have big bodies and low metabolic rates that help them stay grounded and cool during strong winds.
+- They also have big bodies and low metabolic rates that help them stay grounded and cool during strong winds.

 We hope you had a good time reading